Rail Regulatory Excellence IntelliConference

 • Interchange rules (e.g., receiving RRs are responsible for safe railcar conditions)

-• What regulations are redundant, and where is another regulation or procedure handling the issue?
+• Are redundant, and where is another regulation or procedure handling the issue?

-• What regulations should be eliminated because the issue they target is inconsequential?
+• Should be eliminated because the issue they target is inconsequential?

-• What regulations should be improved in some way?
+• Should be improved in some way?
 How?

-• What regulations impact customers’ shipping mode decisions in a way that is counter-productive to the overall policy goal?
+• Impact customers’ shipping mode decisions in a way that is counter-productive to the overall policy goal?

-• What activities or relationships need new regulations?
+What activities or relationships need new regulations to be optimally deployed?
 Examples:

 • Railcar defect detection